Klebsiella , Enterobacter , and Serratia Infections

-If the infection is acquired in the community, antibiotics can cure it, but if it is acquired in a health care facility, it is difficult to treat because bacteria tend to be resistant.
+If the infection is acquired in the community, antibiotics can cure it, but if it is acquired in a health care facility, it is difficult to treat because bacteria tend to be resistant to antibiotics.

 Klebsiella, Enterobacter, and Serratia bacteria reside in the intestine of many healthy people and rarely cause infection in them.
 Infections with these bacteria are often acquired in hospitals and long-term care facilities.
 They usually occur in people whose resistance to infection is weakened and/or who have a medical device (such as catheters, drains, and airway tubes) in their body.

-One species of Klebsiella can cause inflammation of the colon (colitis) after antibiotics are taken.
+One species of Klebsiella produces a toxin that can cause inflammation of the colon and bleeding (hemorrhagic colitis) after antibiotics are taken.
 This disorder is called antibiotic-associated colitis.
 The antibiotics kill bacteria that normally reside in the intestine.
-Then Klebsiella bacteria are able to multiply and cause problems.
-However, antibiotic-associated colitis usually results from toxins produced by Clostridium difficile (see Clostridium difficile -Induced Colitis).
+Then Klebsiella bacteria are able to multiply and produce the toxin.
+However, antibiotic-associated colitis usually results from toxins produced by Clostridium difficile.

 Doctors suspect one of these infections in people at high risk of getting one, such as people who live in a long-term care facility or in a place when there was an outbreak.

 To confirm the diagnosis, doctors take a sample of sputum, lung secretions (obtained through a bronchoscope), blood, urine, or infected tissue.
 The sample is stained with Gram stain, cultured, and examined under a microscope.
 These bacteria can be readily identified.